GautamGupta/bb-legacy-plugins/year-long-cookies/trunk/readme.txt

 Stable tag: trunk
 Donate link: http://amazon.com/paypage/P2FBORKDEFQIVM

+Force login cookies to last a year instead of the default two days (or two weeks).
+Works with both the old 0.8.x password method and the new method in the trunk.

 == Description ==

-* Force login cookies to a year instead of the default two days (or two weeks).
-Works with both the old 0.8.x password method and the new method in the trunk.
+* Forces login cookies to last a year instead of the default two days (or two weeks).

 == Installation ==